Macrobiotics as Medicine

 By the time I was 27, I was overweight, sick, addicted, and grasping for transformation.
 I needed a new impetus towards psychological, spiritual and physical healing.
 Discovering the macrobiotic lifestyle was one change I integrated that started a domino affect of goodness, culminating in my current vibration on this planet: light and strong of body, disease and illness free, mentally clear and operating optimally.

 In its simplest form, a macrobiotic diet consists of grains as a staple food supplemented by properly cooked whole foods, seasonal vegetables and fruits, and minor amounts of dairy, fats, and sweets.
+During this time, I also made sure to perform some form of workout just to get myself in the best shape of my life.
+Luckily for the pain I endured, I made sure to get magnesium chloride flakes and use them frequently for my sore muscles.

 Broken down even further, a general guideline to follow for a typical macrobiotic day looks like this: